 While you may be feeling lonely or scared, you are not alone.
 Not only are your loved ones there for you, but they are probably feeling the same way you are.

-“If everyone makes a conscious decision to be in this together, you ultimately are deciding to weather the storm as a unit — not just as individuals in survival mode,” says Kramer.
+“If everyone makes a conscious decision to be in this together, you ultimately are deciding to weather the storm as a unit — not just as individuals in survival mode,” says Damoose.
 “Think about it this way when considering how you’ll operate in close quarters: Is this virus going to be the thing that tears us apart or brings us closer together?”

 - Take time for yourself

 Usually when you are angry at someone in your family, it helps to take some time to calm down by yourself.
-While you can’t go hang out with friends or sweat it out at the gym, Kramer says there are still some safe ways you can cool down while practicing social distancing.
+While you can’t go hang out with friends or sweat it out at the gym, Damoose says there are still some safe ways you can cool down while practicing social distancing.

 “Go on that walk, take that jog or ride your bike in order to get a change of scenery (in designated areas, of course) and make a concerted effort to re-center yourself while you’re out,” she says